KyrianU/taste-of-africa/TESTING.md

 ### As a user, I am able to nagivate through the website and view desired content with minimal issues

- - As a user, I am able to navigate through the website and view desired content with minimal issues
+ - As a user, I am able to navigate through the website and view desired content with minimal issues.
+Each feature has a navigation links which works perfectly, and these links can be found on the homepage

  ### As User, I want to be able to obtain key information of the restaurant from the landing page

-  - As a user, I am able to obtain key informatiion of the restaurant from the landing page
+  - As a user, I am able to obtain key informatiion of the restaurant from the landing page.
+The opening times are clearly displayed at the bottom of the page, on the footer.
+The social media links and address are also clearly displayed on the footer.
+It also clearly states how to book a reservation and also how to access the menu page.

 ### As the admin, I am able to login to the admin page so I can access the site's back end